Plant care

 Toxicity to pets

-Dragon tree is mildly toxic to pets.
+Dragon tree is toxic to pets.
 ASPCA lists Dracaena marginata as toxic to cats and dogs due to saponins.
 Symptoms include vomiting, dilated pupils in cats, and depression.
 Rarely serious but worth keeping out of reach.
 If you keep cats, dogs, or curious children in the house, weigh placement carefully — a high shelf or a hanging planter is enough for casual safety.
 For severe ingestion incidents, call your local vet and the ASPCA Animal Poison Control Center (in the US, 888-426-4435).

 Pet-safety status is sourced from the ASPCA Toxic and Non-Toxic Plant List, which catalogues the most-asked-about plants for cats, dogs, and horses.